qupath/qupath-docs/docs/intro/extensions.md

 A prompt should appear asking if you want to proceed, and if you do, QuPath will download the extension and install it for you, including some necessary configuration along the way.

 Alternatively, if you know the owner and name of the GitHub repository housing an extension, you can enter these in the extension manager and click the download button.
-Again, QuPath will ask if you wish to download and install the extension.
+Again, QuPath will ask if you wish to download and install the extension and present you with the versions currently available for that extension.

 If you don't have a user directory, QuPath will prompt you to select a folder on your computer to use.
 You can change it later under {menuselection}`Edit --> Preferences...` if you want to.